FelixWaweru/elevenlabs-node/README.md

 const voiceResponse = voice.editVoiceSettings({
     // Required Parameters
-    voiceID:         "pNInz6obpgDQGcFmaJgB"          // The ID of the voice you want to get
+    voiceId:         "pNInz6obpgDQGcFmaJgB",         // The ID of the voice you want to get
     stabilityBoost:  0.5,                            // The Stability Boost for the voice
     similarityBoost: 0.5,                            // The Similarity Boost for the voice }).then((res) => {